ranic/ranic.github.io/_posts/2017-12-16-on-resolutions-part-2.md

     * Strategies: Social policing.
 Deleting social apps from my phone.
 Turning off push notifications.
 More on this in a future post.
 * Brush and floss nightly
     * Strategies: Do it until I feel gross without it.
-* Speak solutions, not problems.
+* Speak solutions, not problems
     * Strategies: Pause for a second before speaking, and evaulate if I'm about to say something negative.
 If so, and it's *not* accompanied by a proposal to resolve that negative thing, don't say it.
-* Set aside 8 hours each weekend for creativity and self-improvement.
+* Set aside 8 hours each weekend for creativity and self-improvement
     * Strategies: Put time on my calendar to go to a public workspace each weekend.
 Maintain lists of things to read/learn/prototype in this "intellectual play" time.
-* Record all goods purchased and donate a matching amount to charity.
+* Record all goods purchased and donate a matching amount to charity
     * Strategies: This one’s easy.
 As an aside, this means I should only buy things that I need enough to be willing to part with twice the price (modulo the intrinsic value of giving!).

 These are by no means set in stone; indeed I have made some edits to this in the past few weeks as I integrate these habits into my life.